CCRH Rural Housing Visionary Organizational Leadership Program

 How Does the Leadership Program Work?

-The fellowship is an 18-month program with different ‘tracks’ based on the affinity group (i.e., Fellow, supervisor, executive director).
+The Organizational Leadership Program is an 18-month program with different ‘tracks’ based on the affinity group (i.e., Fellow, supervisor, executive director).
 A brief snapshot is included below.

 FOR EXECUTIVE DIRECTORS